Proceeds of Crime (Money Laundering) and Terrorist Financing Suspicious Transaction Reporting Regulations

 It does not include a person or entity that is a registered charity as defined in subsection 248(1) of the Income Tax Act and is licensed, registered, permitted or otherwise authorized to carry on business temporarily for charitable purposes, if the business is carried out in the establishment of the casino for not more than two consecutive days at a time under the supervision of the casino.

-(2) The definitions in this subsection apply in these Regulations.
+(2) The following definitions apply in these Regulations.

 accountant means a chartered accountant, a certified general accountant or a certified management accountant. (comptable)